guardstrikelab/race-docs/en/submit_en.md

 # 5 Submit Algorithm

 ## 5.1 Submit Algorithm
-- Perform operations in the algorithm submission system using the provided commands to submit the algorithm.
+- Perform operations in the [algorithm submission system](https://race.carsmos.cn) using the provided commands to submit the algorithm.
 - Before submitting, please make sure to run it locally at least once, otherwise the cloud will not be able to recognize the paths of *my_agent.py* and *my_agent.yaml*.
 - The first submission will take a relatively long time, while subsequent submissions will be completed quickly.
 - Once the algorithm is successfully uploaded, the cloud will automatically run the participant's algorithm and provide real-time running status.
-- Participants need to wait for a period of time (within 12 hours), and then they can see the running results of this submission in the "Submit History" section on the [**algorithm submission system**](https://competition.atomgit.com/competitionInfo?id=2e1cce10c89711edb4b22fd906d12a1e).
+- Participants need to wait for a period of time (within 12 hours), and then they can see the running results of this submission in the "Submit History" section on the [**algorithm submission system**](https://race.carsmos.cn).
+- Only accounts registered on [**Registration Website**] (https://competition.atomgit.com/competitionInfo?id=2e1cce10c89711edb4b22fd906d12a1e) are allowed to submit. **To submit, team members need to log in to the registered account.**

 ## 5.2 Competition Phase